 Some of the essential benefits of these programs are that they help medical professionals like doctors and nurses improve efficiency, minimize medical errors and improve overall patient care.

 Clinical Informatics Manager Salary

-According to Payscale, clinical informatics managers make an average of $95,746 per year in the US.
+According to Payscale, clinical informatics managers make an average of $97,267 per year or $37.05 per hour in the US.

 A bachelor’s degree is the minimum requirement to enter into the profession.
 However, employers often prefer that candidates have a master’s degree for employment consideration.
 In addition to formal education, many clinical informatics managers must have prior work experience in the field as a medical administrator or another clinical role in a hospital or healthcare facility.

 Where can you work as a clinical informatics manager?

 Clinical informatics managers usually work in large medical systems, hospitals and other medical clinics.